 just 5 miles from Midhurst in the heart of the South Downs National Park, the pottery is open most

-weekdays and Saturday mornings (not Sundays and Mondays).
+weekdays and Saturdays (not Sundays or Mondays).
 It is advisable to telephone before visiting, 01428 741530.

 Pots are produced on the potter's wheel using a red earthenware clay and decorated with coloured slips under a transparent glaze.
 Most of the pots are functional, either one-offs or small production runs.
-Some of the more recent pots are glazed on the inside but the exterior is decorated with slips, burnished and left unglazed.
+Some pots are glazed on the inside but the exterior is decorated with slips, burnished and left unglazed.

 There is a small showroom where pots for sale are displayed on beautiful sycamore shelving (made by our neighbouring company, Timber Resources).

 Commissions are welcomed, either individual commemorative pieces or special order pots, plates, bowls etc. Ideal for wedding, birthday, Christmas presents.